Barrier States Theory for Safety-Critical Multi-Objective Control

-As a matter of course, constrained optimization methods, such as penalty methods and barrier methods, have been adopted in the optimal control literature \cite{snyman1992PenaltyOptimalControl,fabien1996ExtendedPenaltyOptimalControl,xing1989exactPenaltyOptimalControl,abu2004nearly_const,hauser2006barrieroptimalcontrol_CDC2006,malisani2016interior}.
-In nonlinear systems and control, inspired by Lyapunov functions and Lyapunov theory, \textcite{prajna2003barrier} proposed Barrier Certificates (BC) for model validation of nonlinear systems with uncertain parameters.
-The proposed novel method validates the model by using barrier certificates as a means to examine any contradictions between model and data.
+As with many optimization techniques, constrained methods such as penalty and barrier methods have naturally found application in the optimal control literature \cite{snyman1992PenaltyOptimalControl,fabien1996ExtendedPenaltyOptimalControl,xing1989exactPenaltyOptimalControl,abu2004nearly_const,hauser2006barrieroptimalcontrol_CDC2006,malisani2016interior}.
+In the context of nonlinear systems and control, inspired by Lyapunov theory, \textcite{prajna2003barrier} proposed Barrier Certificates (BC) for model validation of nonlinear systems with uncertain parameters.
+The proposed novel method validates the model by using BC as a means to examine any contradictions between model and data.
 The proposition is that safety can be verified through a transversality condition in which if there exists a barrier-like function that has a non-positive time derivative, then the model is invalid.
 This proposition is akin to that of \textcite{nagumo1942lage} concerning positive invariance that basically states that if the system's state is in the boundaries of some set with a tangent derivative or one that points inwards, then the system's trajectory remains in the set given that the system admits a globally unique solution \cite{blanchini1999set}.
 Barrier certificates were then used for safety verification of nonlinear hybrid systems in \cite{prajna2004safety} and for stochastic systems in \cite{prajna2004stochastic_safety_ver}.
 The proposed method is capable of determining the systems safety without explicit computation of reachable sets as opposed to the safety verification literature.
 Essentially, a BC is a continuously differentiable function that is positive in the unsafe set and negative in the safe set.
 For any initial condition that is in the safe set, the BC must have a negative definite time derivative certifying the safety of the system.
 The negative definiteness of the barrier's time derivative was then relaxed in \cite{kong2013exponentialBarCert, dai2017barriercertrelax}.
-Nonetheless, those barrier certificates do not necessarily have barrier functions properties in the classical sense, i.e. the function's value approaches infinity if the system approaches the boundaries of the safe set, and are usually constructed as sum of squares polynomials.
+Nonetheless, these barrier certificates do not necessarily have barrier functions properties in the classical sense, i.e. the function's value approaches infinity if the system approaches the boundaries of the safe set, and are usually constructed as sum of squares polynomials.